mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ---

 ## [Power Analysis](@id DCOptimalPowerAnalysisTutorials)
-After obtaining the solution from the DC optimal power flow, we can calculate powers related to buses and branches using the [`power!`](@ref power!(::PowerSystem, ::DC)) function:
+After obtaining the solution from the DC optimal power flow, we can calculate the powers related to buses and branches using the [`power!`](@ref power!(::PowerSystem, ::DC)) function:
 ```@example DCOptimalPowerFlow
 power!(system, analysis)
 nothing # hide